kashishpandey/CS510-VideoGameAnalysis/README.md

 # Midterm-Coding-Project

+**Please note that it may take a 5-6 minutes to run all the machine learning models towards the end of the code due to model complexity!**

 How to run program:
 - download the zip file
 - open MidtermProject.Rproj in r studio
 - run vg_analysis.Rmd
-* Please note that it may take a few minutes to run all the machien learning models towards the end of the code because of model complexity (specifically the random forest model may take the longest)

 Dataset: https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings